inntran/git-benchmark-testdata/Menkib/Fulah.markdown

 		-- Marcus Valerius Martialis
-Those who believe that they believe in God, but without passion in their hearts, without anguish in mind, without uncertainty, without doubt, without an element of despair even in their consolation, believe only in the God idea, not God Himself.
+Those who believe that they believe in God, but without passion in their hearts, without anguish in mind, without uncertainty, without doubt, without an element of spair even in their consolation, believe only in the God ia, not God Himself.
-- Miguel de Unamuno, Spanish philosopher and writer Happiness makes up in height what it lacks in length.
+- Miguel  Unamuno, Spanish philosopher and writer Happiness makes up in height what it lacks in length.
 The absence of labels [in ECL] is probably a good thing.
 		-- T. Cheatham
 	"You have heard me speak of Professor Moriarty?"
-	"The famous scientific criminal, as famous among crooks as --" "My blushes, Watson," Holmes murmured, in a deprecating voice.
+	"The famous scientific criminal, as famous among crooks as --" "My blushes, Watson," Holmes murmured, in a precating voice.
 	"I was about to say 'as he is unknown to the public.'"
 		-- A. Conan Doyle, "The Valley of Fear"
 If you think before you speak the other guy gets his joke in first.
-A little retrospection shows that although many fine, useful software systems have been designed by committees and built as part of multipart projects, those software systems that have excited passionate fans are those that are the products of one or a few designing minds, great designers.
-Consider Unix, APL, Pascal, Modula, the Smalltalk interface, even Fortran; and contrast them with Cobol, PL/I, Algol, MVS/370, and MS-DOS.
+A little retrospection shows that although many fine, useful software systems have been signed by committees and built as part of multipart projects, those software systems that have excited passionate fans are those that are the products of one or a few signing minds, great signers.
+Consir Unix, APL, Pascal, Modula, the Smalltalk interface, even Fortran; and contrast them with Cobol, PL/I, Algol, MVS/370, and MS-DOS.
 		-- Fred Brooks
 Am I SHOPLIFTING?
-Do you have lysdexia?
+Do you have lysxia?
 The only "ism" Hollywood believes in is plagiarism.
 		-- Dorothy Parker
 Why won't sharks eat lawyers?
 Professional courtesy.